mosdef-hub/msibi/paper/paper.md

 - **msibi.force.Pair:** Optimizes non-bonded pair forces.
 - **msibi.force.Dihedral:** Optimizes bond-torsion forces.

-Users can include any number and combination of forces for MSIBI simulations, though only one *type* of force can be optimized at a time.
+Users can include any number and combination of forces for MS-IBI simulations, though only one *type* of force can be optimized at a time.

 ### Setting Force Parameters
 There are multiple methods for defining the parameters of a `msibi.force.Force` instance: